gpilgrim2670/ThreeWiseMonkeys/cran-comments.md

 ## Resubmission

-* removed "+ file LICENSE" from license field to reflect that only an MIT license is used
+* fixed issue with respect to license field
 * removed "An R Implementation" from title field

 ## Test environments